Conditional not displacement: fast multi-oscillator control with a single qubit: Comparing the CNOD and ECD methods

-It is instructive to qualitatively compare the application of our CNOD method to the recently demonstrated ECD method~\cite{eickbusch2022fast}.
-For this we plot the normalized drive amplitude for each method.
-For the example given in Fig.~\ref{fig:CNOD-ECD} we use the pulses applies on the Bob mode to create the cat state; and plot the ECD gate of same duration to achieve the same target state with parameters similar to those used in Ref.~\cite{eickbusch2022fast} (displacement with a gaussian having $\sigma$=11ns and pulse duration of 44ns).
-The most prominent difference is the required peak power in the CNOD method vs the ECD method, which amounts to 9.44 dB for the given example.
-In addition the ECD is not perfectly anti-symmetric which leads to more subtle differences.
-An in depth comparison or unification of the two methods is left for future work.
+A qualitative comparison between our CNOD method and the recently demonstrated ECD method~\cite{eickbusch2022fast} would be instructive, as both approaches employ a large photon number to reduce the gate duration and essentially yield the same unitary transformation (with a minor variation in the axis of the intermediate $\pi$ pulse).
+Since the gate speed in our experiment is constrained by the maximum driving amplitude, we compare the peak power requirements of the two methods.
+As an illustrative example, in Fig.~\ref{fig:CNOD-ECD}, we use the first pulse applied to the Bob mode to create the cat state and plot the ECD gate with the same duration needed to achieve the same target state in the setup used in this work, employing pulse parameters similar to those used in Ref.~\cite{eickbusch2022fast} (displacement with a Gaussian profile having $\sigma$=11ns and pulse duration of 44ns).
+We find a difference of 9.44 dB in the required peak power.

+In ref~\cite{eickbusch2022fast}, the scaling of the displacement amplitude given in the manuscript is $\propto A \chi \tau$, where A is the typical amplitude of the delta functions of the ECD.
+The ECD is analysed in terms of the delta functions composing it, and $\tau$ is the \emph{wait time} between the delta functions.
+In the CNOD the scaling of the displacement amplitude is $\propto A \chi \tau^2$.
+This would suggest favorable scaling of the CNOD vs the ECD.
+However, in practice, the delta functions are Gaussians.
+If we consider their duration to also scale, then the ECD displacements amplitude will also scale in time with $\tau^2$.
+This suggests that the precise pulse shape makes a difference for both methods, and the ECD analysis using delta functions may suffer from the accuracy of the approximation.
+In this sense we believe that the CNOD concept, which only requires the anti-symmetry, is simpler to work with and apply in practice.